williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 * Web Server Application: Use authorization code flow so you can safely verify the client is the authenticated client.
 Because the authorization code isn't useful until it's exchanged for a token, there's no vulnerability to a man-in-the-middle attack.
-* Native Applications (desktops, mobile devices, or tablets): Use hybrid flow, because you need the ability to refresh tokens, you can keep client secrets secure, and a client ID is needed to verify that the client is the authenticated client.
+* Native Applications (desktops, mobile devices, or tablets): Use hybrid flow, because you need the ability to refresh tokens, you can keep client secrets secure, and a client secret is needed to verify that the client is the authenticated client.

 NOTE: What's the difference between a web applciation and a web server application?
 NOTE: If we want more of the details from https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-scenarios/, I'll need someone to